Are you planning a trip to Italy? Looking for the best travel books for Italy?

 Perfect!
 If you have read any of my Italy posts you will know I am a huge fan of Rick Steve’s books.
 However, I am not going to be biased in this post.
 There are so many other great Italy travel books out there.

-One reason why I highly recommend getting a travel guidebook is that it will help you know what the highlights of each area are and specific tips and tricks to help you navigate the area.
+One reason why I highly recommend getting an Italy travel guidebook is that it will help you know what the highlights of each area are and specific tips and tricks to help you navigate the area.
 I also love that there are food recommendations.

 Let’s explore your options and get you planning for your trip!